Lecturer of Biology

-Dr. Godin is a Visiting Assistant Professor of Biology whose background is in both developmental toxicology and science education.
+Dr. Godin is a Lecturer of Biology whose background is in both developmental toxicology and science education.
 Her graduate research focused on identifying the dysmorphology in a mouse model of Fetal Alcohol Spectrum Disorders.
 Additionally, she spent five years as a post-doctoral fellow in science education at Duke University.
 Her research at Duke focused on increasing student retention in STEM and STEM-related fields.

 PhD, Toxicology, University of North Carolina School of Medicine, 2010